HemantBatra873/DSA_and_Java_Notebook/Important/types of algo.md

 # Algorithm Types and Properties (DSA Exam Guide)

-This document explains the **first four major classifications** of algorithms that are commonly asked in DSA exams.
+This document explains the **four major classifications** of algorithms that are commonly asked in DSA exams.

 ---